volker/payara-docker/openjdk-8/README.md

-The Dockerfile contains docker commands used to build a new payara image running on OpenJDK 8 on ubuntu.
-It will build a docker image built on payara version 4.1.142.1.
+The Dockerfile contains docker commands used to build a new Payara docker image running on OpenJDK 8 on ubuntu.
+It will build a docker image based on Payara version 4.1.142.1.

 Usage
 =====